natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 This was especially problematic for clips that contained multiple overlapping sound sources.
 A forest with a stream might have overlapping broadband noise and low-frequency hum, while a construction site might feature machinery sounds and background wind.
 Despite running multiple FFTs and sometimes invoking additional tools like spectral_flatness or autocorrelation, the agent's predictions often flattened into overly generic labels like "machine" or "ambient."

-The problem wasn’t just in classification — it was in the reasoning process.
+The problem wasn’t just in classification, it was in the reasoning process.
 The agent would fixate on dominant frequencies and anchor its conclusions to shallow patterns it had seen before.
 In some cases, even when told to explore narrower windows and different binning resolutions, it would reach confident but contradictory conclusions based on nearly identical input.
 I realized that the agent was heavily biased toward frequency-based pattern recognition, but lacked the world knowledge and contextual inference needed to move from "what it hears" to "what it understands."

 ### Attempt 1: Line of Reasoning